oldtimerza/heycar-challenge/README.md

     - Last line of CSV example (4,skoda/octavia,86,2018,16990) is missing the color

+    - Make it work first and foremost, then make the code pretty, then optimise it to make it fast.

 Problems encountered:

     - Hashcode checks need to actually use properties that are available to both listings, listings coming from endpoint dont have a dealerid.